 House of Representatives.
 There are 435 seats in the House.
-The length of these terms is 2 years, therefore every mid-term year and presidential election year, every single seat will be up for election.
+The length of these terms is 2 years, therefore every mid-term year and presidential election year, every single seat will be up for grabs.
 218 seats are needed in order for one party's control.

 The Senate.
 Every state regardless of population has 2 state senators.
-Some states the senators are split between political parties whereas others there are 2 Democrats or 2 Republicans.
+Some states, the senators are split between political parties whereas others there are 2 Democrats or 2 Republicans.
 Currently the U.S. Senate is occupied by 51 Republicans and 49 Democrats (including 2 independents) who will occupy the position for 6 years.

 In 2018, 35 seats are up for election- 26 are held by Democrats.
 The Democrats will need to gain 2 seats to take control.

 On a local level, states will have local Senates and Senators.
 These individuals are largely there to work on local issues for their districts.

 Gubernatorial.
 AKA the race for Governor.
 Each state has one governor.
 The current breakdown is 33 Republicans, 16 Democrats and 1 Independent (Alaska).
 Terms are 4 years in each of the 50 states besides Vermont and New Hampshire where terms are 2 years.

 The map above was the breakdown of governors by political party in 2016.
 There will be 36 gubernatorial elections in 2018, as seen in the highlighted map below.

 As you can see, Nevada, Arizona, Kansas, Wisconsin, Georgia, Ohio and Florida were all Republican in 2016 and now are considered toss-up's.

 Other than the elections mentioned above, there will be races for attorney general, state comptroller, etc. Campaign sites are a great way to get a solid understanding of the issues at hand and candidate stances.